Hikouki0408/BSc_thesis_VU/README.md

 - The datasets and related text are available in the folder [Datasets](./Datasets).

 # Experiment
- - Base model vs Our model in terms of efficiency, runtime, and accuracy.
+ - Base model vs Our model, in terms of efficiency, runtime, and accuracy.
  - Besemodel is involving direct text extraction from HTML pages without any of the three processes: HTML parsing, tag filtering, or noise elimination, run the code: `OIE_basemodel.py`
- - Our proposed model extract with HTML parsing, tag filtering, and noise elimination, run the code: `OIE_proposed_model.py`
+ - Our proposed model extracts text with HTML parsing, tag filtering, and noise elimination, run the code: `OIE_proposed_model.py`

  # Result
  - Regarding efficiency, the average percentage reduction among all ten websites is approximately 63%, the figure is available [Efficiency_result](./Figures/Efficiency_result.png)